ahmadlaiq/ahmadlaiq/README.md

    - Backend (ExpressJS, HonoJS, Golang)
    - Frontend (VueJS, Svelte)

-If you are seeking a driven and experienced Software Engineer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.
+If you are seeking a driven and experienced Backend Engineer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.

 ### Github Statistic